-Students in K-8 are scheduled for physical education classes twice weekly.
+Students in grades K-4 are scheduled for physical education classes twice weekly.
+Students in grades 5-8 are scheduled for physical education classes once weekly.

 Educational Resources

 AUXILIARY SERVICES

 Ohio Auxiliary Services provides funding to hire a remedial reading and math teacher, school counselor, speech therapist, nurse, health-aide, gifted/challenge teacher, and clerk to coordinate the school programs.
 A portion of the funding is also used toward the utilities and maintenance of these classrooms and the purchase of some of the textbooks.